ETCDEVTeam/sputnikvm-dev/README.md

 ## Usage

 You can either download `svmdev` from the release page, or build it by yourself by installing Rust, and run `cargo run`.
-We currently support Linux and MacOS, Windows support is work-in-progress.
+We currently support Linux and MacOS, and Windows.

 ```
 USAGE: